dericf/twitter-clone-frontend/README.md

 This is a NextJS Application built to work with this backend server [ (twitter-clone-server-fastapi)](https://github.com/dericf/twitter-clone-server-fastapi) that I built.

-Everything was written in Typescript from the start and uses async/await wherever possible.
+Everything was written in Typescript from the start and uses `async`/`await` wherever possible.

 ### User Authentication/Authorization

-The server is set up to handle JWT Tokens via http-only cookies or Authorization header so I chose to use cookies to keep things simple.
+The server is set up to handle JWT Tokens via http-only cookies or Authorization header.
+Cookies are used to keep things simple.

-Every fetch request that requires authorization sends the `credentials: "include"` option.
+Every `fetch` request that requires authorization sends the `credentials: "include"` option.

 ### Schema

 I used Typescript to define a strict schema for data flowing to and from the server.

-Every Response

 An example of a schema is as follows for a tweet